rowhani/AcuReport/README.md

 ### Notes

 - This is only part of the software and teherfore, is *not stand-alone*.
+- The code is uploaded here merely to show my coding styles and skills.
 - *Sample reports and outputs* are uploaded to give you an experience of how they look like.